marvv0905/insta-to-obsidian/README.md

 ### Deploying for 24/7 Uptime

 This bot is designed to run as a `systemd` service on a Raspberry Pi (or any Linux host) so it stays online continuously and auto-restarts on crash or reboot.
-See [`second_brain_bot_documentation.md`](./second_brain_bot_documentation.md) for the full deployment guide, including the systemd unit file and troubleshooting steps.
+See [`second_brain_docs.md`](./second_brain_docs.md) for the full deployment guide, including the systemd unit file and troubleshooting steps.

 ## Project Structure

 ```
 insta-to-obsidian/
 ├── bot.py                              # Main Discord bot logic
+├── pipeline.py                         # Audio download, transcription, summarization, Nextcloud save
 ├── bot.env                             # Secrets (gitignored)
 ├── instagram_reel_obsidian_PRD.md      # Product requirements & architecture
-├── second_brain_bot_documentation.md   # Setup, ops, and troubleshooting guide
+├── second_brain_docs.md                # Setup, ops, and troubleshooting guide
 └── .gitignore
 ```